montoyamoraga/art-notes/README.md

 * Hyperallergic
 * The King of Gear

+## Centers

+* CCRMA
+* CITA
+* HarvestWorks
+* IRCAM
+* MAT UCSB
+* IRCAM

 ## Classes

+* Interactive Music, by Yotam Mann
+* New interfaces for musical expression
+* introduction to programming for musicians and digital artists, by ajay kapur at kadenze
 * [Performing User](https://itp.nyu.edu/classes/performinguser/remote-user/): class by Lauren McCarthy at NYU ITP.

 ## Collectives